Extremely Early Draft... move along, nothing to see here

 Weight as delivered: 24oz

 For me, carry comfort is the driving issue, but I consider other issues such as pack weight, appropriate volume, ease of use, and durability when selecting a pack.
-For light weight, moderate volume loads I have found the Gorilla to be nearly as comfortable as my previous favorite pack, The GG Vapor Trail.
+For light weight, moderate volume loads I have found the Gorilla to be as comfortable as my previous favorite pack, The GG Vapor Trail.
 This is saying something.
-In the last seven years I have used fifteen different packs looking for the one pack which really suited me and I continued to use the Vapor Trail until I used the Gorilla.
-While the Gorilla is not quite as comfortable for me as the Vapor Trail. it is much more convenient to use, requires less fiddling to the a comfortable fit, and is just about the perfect volume for me.
+In the last ten years I have tried sixteen different packs looking for the one pack which really suited me.
+During this time, I continued to return to the Vapor Trail for it's carry comfort.
+The first generation Gorilla wa˜s not quite as comfortable for me as the Vapor Trail, but was much more convenient to use, requires less fiddling to get a comfortable fit, and is just about the perfect volume for me.
 I also appreciate that the foam used as part of the frame can be used as a torso or foot pad at night.
-I love my Gorilla Pack.
+I have found the second generation Gorilla is at least as comfortable as my old Vapor Trail.

 See the Gossamer Gear website for a complete description.
 I will add more here when I have more time.